cmunozr/2025_I_comparative_metrics/experiments_log/experiments.md

 ### November 11, 2025

 The scheme of cross validation though was random but we can make it better using a stratification by route or "vakio".
 In this way the overstimation will be low as I am not predicting highly correlated/ near unitSamples between each other.

+### November 12, 2025

+A hold-out test set for these models.
+Running.
+- routes less than 2km away from METSO areas
+- 89 routes as test set

+### November 13, 2025

+The running of the hold-out was stopped as I make a mistake in the chain, transit, thin setup.
+I didnt remove experimental numbers.
+Re run.